ktabriga/arrakis/README.md

 # arrakis

-Fremen are warrios people from duna
+Fremen are warriors people from duna